Why You Should Live Abroad at Least Once

 One of the most valuable aspects of living abroad is making friends with the locals.
 Having friends from another country is key and gives you a fascinating insight into their culture.

 New friends explain the local traditions, teach you the language, share favourite foods and make you feel at home.
-Even if they're not from the country you moved to, you will still learn a
+Even if they're not from the country you moved to, you will still learn about a totally new culture.

 Learn more about your home country